remotemobprogramming/remotemobprogramming.github.io/typist.md

 Tell them to slow down with their commands.
 Tell them to give you space and freedom to act and breath.

+### Be private.
+Disable any notifications.
+The test of the team doesn't want to get a sneak preview of your instant messages or emails.

 ## How to be a Great Person in the Rest of the Team / Navigator

 ### Be concise of location.